lisa-rosenberg/black-box-game/README.md

 As soon as the player has done that, he/she can log in his/her solution in order to find out if the correct guess was made.

 The player can fire a ray by pressing on one of the i/o positions at the edges of the grid to obtain a clue.
-The score will be increased by doing this.
+The score will be decreased by doing this.

 #### Hit
 ![Hit](resources/img/hit-01.png "Hit")